od-b/index_adt/docs/precode.md

 ### Logical or variable type changes / additions

   * Added 'set_put()' and 'set_get()' to set.h.
+    These changes are done to allow sets of structs on a more abstract basis.
+    Notes, examples and detailed reasoning below.
+    Prior to development, a decision had to be made.
+Either alter set_contains & set_add, or expand the header.
+    Neither option is particularly attractive, however - it is the authors belief that addition is the least intrusive alternative.

     * set_put():
       Add an element.
 If succesful, returns value will be the given elem.
       If elem is a duplicate, returns the duplicate elem.
+      Note: ideally, set_add() could simply be altered to prove a return value.

     * set_get()
       Get an existing element from the set.
       Returns NULL if set does not contain the element.

     **The existing sets within the precode, aatreeset.c and treeset.c, have been updated to accomodate for this change.**

-    These changes are mainly done to allow sets of structs, without having to repeat the process of traversing tree based sets.
-    For sets based on for example lists or dynamic arrays, this does not change anything in regards to their adding process - as these structures would rely on calling set_contains() prior to adding an item.
-Implementing set_get() for sets built on these data structures would simply be a slight modifications to their versions of set_contains().

-    Detailed reasoning below.

     **Definitions**
       * 'tree' := 'binary search tree data structure'